Antigone: Other representations

 Antigone leads the blind Oedipus away on a mural from Delos, 1st century BC.

 In the oldest version of the story, the burial of Polynices takes place during Oedipus' reign in Thebes, before Oedipus marries his mother, Jocasta.
 However, in other versions such as Sophocles' tragedies Oedipus at Colonus and Antigone, it occurs in the years after the banishment and death of Oedipus and Antigone's struggles against Creon.

 Seven Against Thebes

 Antigone appears briefly in Aeschylus' Seven Against Thebes.
+Antigone and Ismene mourn the deaths of their siblings and Antigone defies a herald's edict against the burial of Polynices.

 Euripides's Lost Play

 The dramatist Euripides also wrote a play called Antigone, which is lost, but some of the text was preserved by later writers and in passages in his Phoenissae.
 In Euripides, the calamity is averted by the intercession of Dionysus and is followed by the marriage of Antigone and Hæmon.
 Antigone also plays a role in the Phoenissae.